 Social Media: The NTEN community loves to tweet, especially before and during the NTC.
 Join the conversation using #19NTC.
 (Need a primer on conference social media?
 Check out these tips from 17NTC.)
 This hashtag will get busier and busier as we get closer to the conference.
 Join in!

-Online Community Forums: Introduce yourself and connect with other attendees in the 19NTC community forum (URL forthcoming).
+Online Community Forums: Introduce yourself and connect with other attendees in the 19NTC community forum.
 Every registered attendee (including sponsors and exhibitors) can access the forum.
 You can also connect with community members year-round in NTEN’s online community platform.